open-course/gitbook-plugin-bilibili/README.md

 video is bilibili video's number.

+**width x height**

+Specify the size of the player.

+Supported from version 0.4.1

 **section**

 Indicates which sub video in the specified av number should be played.

 section counts from 1.

-**width x height**

-Specify the size of the player.

-Supported from version 0.4.0
+Supported from version 0.4.2
 **mode**

-Specifies the player's mode, supports both flash and html5 modes.
+Specifies the player's mode, supports both `flash` and `html5` modes.

 Supported from version 0.4.2